sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 ### 2) Minor release tracking issue

 The tracking issue for the current minor release is created as a part of the post-release step from the previous minor release.
-[3.36.0 release tracking issue] is a good example of a minor release tracking issue.
+Learn more from the [release issue template].

 The Release Captain should review and follow the instruction in the patch release tracking release for next steps.
 At a high level, it includes the following steps: